Greeley History Museum

 Composer Dylan Fixmer spent many long hours discovering the rich stories that make up Greeley and Weld County’s past and present.
 He traveled city streets, learned the landscape, met colorful characters, and researched the interviews held in the archives of the Greeley Museums.
 As he explored, music began to form in his mind.
 The resulting music he composed paints portraits of the people who have called Greeley and Weld County home.
 Broken into seven movements, the piece explores the hopes, dreams, struggles, and shortcomings that bind us all together in our search for utopia.

 Fixmer also worked with the Greeley Museums staff to create a companion exhibit, which explores each of the seven themes through images and objects held in the Museums’ collections.
 Located in the Garden Level Lobby of the Greeley History Museum, visitors can discover the music and stories that make up this journey through our shared history.
-Exhibit open November 16, 2023 through March 15, 2025.
+Exhibit open November 16, 2023 through July 2025.

 Viewfinder: Through the Lens of Time

 At their most basic, the machines we call cameras all do the same thing.
 They capture light.
 In 1839, Louis-Jacques Mande Daguerre figured out how to transfer that light onto copper, allowing us to record and preserve images for the future.
 These amazing mechanisms go back nearly 200 years – and have continued to evolve ever since.
 Journey behind the lens and discover how cameras developed into the digital tools of today.
-Exhibit open February 23, 2023 through August 24, 2024.
+Exhibit open through January 2025.

 Reporting from Greeley

 Dedicated to the history of printing, this exhibit includes historic photos, stereotype mats, and turn-of-the-century printing equipment including an 1899 Chandler and Price treadle press.
 The building that houses the Greeley History Museum was originally built in 1929 for the Greeley Tribune.
+Exhibit ongoing.

 Policies